-Intercultural learning is "the acquisition of general (transferable) intercultural competence, that is competence that can be applied to dealing with cross-cultural contact in general, not just skills useful for dealing with a particular other culture" (Bennett, 2010, p.
+Intercultural learning is "the acquisition of general (transferable) intercultural competence, that is competence that can be applied to dealing with cross-cultural contact in general" (Bennett, 2010, p.
 2).

 Intercultural competence is "the ability to communicate effectively and appropriately in intercultural situations based on one's intercultural knowledge, skills, and attitudes" (Deardorff, 2006, p.
 248).